-Changing PM would be disastrously bad idea, cabinet minister says
+Changing PM would be disastrously bad idea, says foreign secretary

 - Published

-Getting rid of Liz Truss would be a "disastrously bad idea", the foreign secretary has said, as he defended prime minister's economic plans.
+Getting rid of Liz Truss would be a "disastrously bad idea", the foreign secretary has said, as he defended the prime minister's economic plans.

 James Cleverly said the PM - who has been in office for 37 days - would stick to her plans despite Tory unrest over tax cuts.